vhfsantos/CURE/README.md

 ## **UCERegion** Strategy

-For this strategy, you need to provide a folder with all the individual alignments you want to use, in `nexus` format (could be all your alignemnts or a subset).
+For this strategy, you need to provide a folder with all the individual alignments you want to use, in `nexus` format (could be all your alignments or a subset).
-You need to have [SWSC-EN](https://github.com/Tagliacollo/PFinderUCE-SWSC-EN) included in yout `PATH` variable, otherwise you should pass the path to the `SWSCEN.py` script to the `--swsc` parameter.
+You need to have [SWSC-EN](https://github.com/Tagliacollo/PFinderUCE-SWSC-EN) included in your `PATH` variable, otherwise, you should pass the path to the `SWSCEN.py` script to the `--swsc` parameter.
-What **CURE** does is basically run the `SWSC-EN` in paralell and use `PHYLUCE` to split the alignments according to regions identified by SWSC.
+What **CURE** does is run the `SWSC-EN` in parallel and use `PHYLUCE` to split the alignments according to regions identified by SWSC.
-Then, **CURE** re-concatenates them, creating a charset file to be used in phylogenetic analyses to generate your gene-trees, treating each UCE region (left flank, core, and right flank) as different partitions.
+Then, **CURE** re-concatenates them, creating a charset file to be used in phylogenetic analyses to generate your gene trees, treating each UCE region (left flank, core, and right flank) as different partitions.

 > Note that we provide the `./scripts/estimate-trees.sh` script for this last step.
-It automatically runs IQ-Tree in parallel, for a fast estimation of the gene-trees using the output alignment files.
+It automatically runs IQ-Tree in parallel, for a fast estimation of the gene trees using the output alignment files.

 # Quick usage examples